selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 ##### Fingerprint
 * :material-fingerprint: ` 73c5da0a `:
 The [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) master wallet's fingerprint, if you have it noted down, will help you make sure you entered the correct mnemonic and passphrase (optional) and will load the expected wallet.
-Just to reinforce, the fingerprint is the best checksum you can have, it's good to note it down.
+The fingerprint is the best checksum you can have, it's good to note it down.

 ##### Network
 * ` Mainnet `: